bennigraf/omega2-ws2812-plan44-ledchain-pythonctl/README.md

 # omega2-ws2812-plan44-ledchain-pythonctl

-Simple demo script to show how to control a WS2812 LED strip on a Onion Omega2 using the plan44-ledchain driver
+Simple demo script to show how to control a WS2812 LED strip on a Onion Omega2 using the plan44-ledchain driver.
+I'm still having issues with flickering/flashing of the LEDs – any help is appreciated!